 People with leukemia have many treatment options.
-The options are active surveillance, chemotherapy, targeted therapy, biological therapy, radiation therapy and stem cell transplant.
-If your spleen is enlarged, your doctor may suggest surgery to remove it.
+The options are active surveillance, chemotherapy, targeted therapy, biological therapy, radiation therapy, and stem cell transplant.
+If your spleen is enlarged, your hematologist may suggest surgery to remove it.
 Sometimes a combination of these treatments is used.

 It also may depend on certain features of the leukemia cells.
 Your doctor also considers your symptoms and general health.